 Terrance wasn’t an idiot.
 He stared deeply at Ezekiel and waited for an answer.

 “I’m not.
 I can’t see anything even if I’d like to.
 She’s the only one with a special gift.”
-Ezekiel gave up his act and responded sincerely.
+Ezekiel responded sincerely.

 “Are you the one who told her that?” the younger man asked.
 Terrance seemed confused.
 “She said it too.
 Seeing ghosts and demons is not a curse.
 It’s a gift.
 It’s up to her to decide how to use it,” Ezekiel stated firmly.
 He found it important to take her side.

-Ezekiel started to understand the guy or at least sympathise with him.
+Ezekiel started to understand the guy or at least sympathize with him.
 He wanted to make life easier for her but she probably ran away.

-“She tries to face the problem but somehow, she runs away right when it gets hard.”
-Ezekiel was on point.
-“Why don’t you visit her?
-I’m sure she’d like that.”
+“She tries to face the problem herself but somehow, she runs away right when it gets hard.”
+Terrance explained, giving it as an advice for the younger man.

 Ezekiel was really curious what exactly happened between them.